valeIT/valeIT.github.io/_posts/2012-03-16-instapaper.markdown

 author: Valentino Urbano
 ---

-You know, i've tried Readability for few weeks now, but i finally switched back to Instapaper.
+You know, I've tried Readability for a few weeks now, but I finally switched back to Instapaper.
 Why?

 _The problem is that I can't separate the service from its founder._

-[Marco Arment][0] is a great guy, i admire him (and if you listen weekly to [build and analyze][1] you would too).
-I almost felt like i was betraying him.
-I know it's weird, but i'm not the [only][2] [one][3].
+[Marco Arment][0] is a great guy, I admire him (and if you listen weekly to [build and analyze][1] you would too).
+I almost felt like I was betraying him.
+I know it's weird, but I'm not the [only][2] [one][3].

 Update\#1: I'm not saying that readability is a bat app, I like it too, it's just that I prefer Instapaper.